indoorvivants/decline-derive/README.md

     println(CommandApplication.parse[CLI](args))
 ```

+Notice how we're using `@arg(_.Name("lit"))` to customise certain aspects of
+generated Decline parser.

+For more configuration options, see [tests]("./library.test.scala"), [ArgHint]("./ArgHint.scala"), [CmdHint]("./CmdHint.scala") and [annotations]("./annotations.scala").

 ## Contributing

 If you see something that can be improved in this library – please contribute!
+Turning users into contributors and maintainers is one of the purest joys of OSS.

+This library was largely put together on board of a plane during a very short flight,
+so it cuts a lot of corners when it comes to performance of generated code - mainly
+because I didn't use

-This is a relatively standard Scala CLI project, even though the tests run a
+This is a standard Scala CLI project, with a Makefile for some useful commands.
-Scala version newer than the library itself (library is published for 3.3, tests are
-in 3.4, to make use of smithy4s-deriving).

 Here are some useful commands:

-- `make test` – run tests
+- `make test` – run tests.
+Note that this command runs tests for all three platforms -
+    which might be unnecessarily slow for development purposes.
+Quickest feedback loop
+    is achieved by just running `scala-cli test *.scala`
 - `make check-docs` – verify that snippets in `README.md` (this file) compile
 - `make pre-ci` – format the code so that it passes CI check
-- `make run-example` – run example from README against real https://httpbin.org
+- `make run-example` – run example from README